-Prior to the selection of other adjunct duties, OGEA shall give the District the name(s) of the OGEA Site Representative, and the District shall invite bargaining unit members to participate in District Appointed Committees.
+OGEA will give the District the name(s) of the OGEA Site Representative, and the District will invite bargaining unit members to participate in District Appointed Committees.

-During the first two (2) weeks of each school year, bargaining unit members shall self-select adjunct duties.
+During the first two (2) weeks of each school year, bargaining unit members will self-select adjunct duties.
 Each bargaining unit member has a professional responsibility to select and perform the self-selected adjunct duties.

-The site administrator shall equitably assign adjunct duties to any unit members who do not self-select adjunct duties.
+The site administrator will equitably assign adjunct duties to any unit members who do not self-select adjunct duties.

-Unit members employed on partial contracts shall perform adjunct duties on a proportional basis.
+Unit members employed on partial contracts will perform adjunct duties on a proportional basis.